muratkendir/dist-gis-exercises/docs/exercise3.md

 # srv.my_services.clear()
 ```

-<blockquote style="background-color:ivory;"> TIP : You may notice that importing a library into existing python code is very similar to importing an additional python program.
+<blockquote> TIP : You may notice that importing a library into existing python code is very similar to importing an additional python program.
 This is so because the import command looks for multiple sources in a order.
 First it tries to find a python file, then it looks for the corresponding python file in the directories defined as the PYTHONPATH environment variable.
 To see the defined paths in your system import the library <b>sys</b> and print out <b>sys.path</b> object.</blockquote>

 ### 3 a) Building Footprints (Grundstück)